basho/basho_docs/source/languages/en/riak/ops/building/basic-cluster-setup.md

 }
 ---

-Configuration of a Riak cluster requires instructing a node to listen on a non-local interface---i.e. _not_ `127.0.0.1`---and then joining nodes together for cluster participation.
+Configuring a Riak cluster requires instructing a node to listen on a non-local interface---i.e. _not_ `127.0.0.1`---and then joining nodes together for cluster participation.